Lower oven fan noise

 Step 1

-Disconnect power at the breaker before touching any components inside the oven — the fan motor runs on line voltage and contact can be fatal.
+First off, disconnect power at the breaker before touching any components inside the oven — the fan motor runs on line voltage and contact can be fatal.
 With power off, remove the oven racks to give yourself clear access to the back wall, then unscrew the fan cover using a Phillips screwdriver (typically 1–2 screws at the center of the back wall).
-This exposes the fan blade, which is your starting point for diagnosing where the noise originates.
+This exposes the fan blade, which is your starting point for diagnosing where the noise is coming from.

 Step 2

-Spin the fan blade by hand to get an immediate read on the problem: grinding resistance or a wobbling motion points to a worn motor bearing, while a blade that feels sticky or unbalanced usually has grease buildup throwing off its rotation.
-If you find grease accumulation, clean the blade thoroughly with a kitchen degreaser before drawing any conclusions about the motor, since a dirty blade can mimic bearing failure.
-A blade that spins freely and true after cleaning may mean the motor itself is still serviceable.
+Now, spin the fan blade by hand to get an immediate read on the problem: grinding resistance or a wobbling motion points to a worn motor bearing, while a blade that feels sticky or unbalanced usually has grease buildup affecting its rotation.
+If you find grease accumulation, clean the blade thoroughly with a kitchen degreaser before making any conclusions about the motor, since a dirty blade can mimic bearing failure.
+If it spins freely and true after cleaning, the motor might still be in good shape.

 Step 3

-Remove the oven’s back panel (four Phillips screws accessible from inside the oven cavity) to reach the motor and its wiring.
-Set your multimeter to Rx1 and probe the motor terminals — a reading of OL or open circuit means the motor windings have failed and the unit must be replaced.
-While the panel is off, re-examine the blade for grease buildup on the hub or tips, which creates imbalance and is a common overlooked cause of noise.
+Next, you’ll need to remove the oven’s back panel (four Phillips screws accessible from inside the oven cavity) to reach the motor and its wiring.
+Set your multimeter to Rx1 and probe the motor terminals — a reading of OL or open circuit indicates the motor windings have failed, and it’s time for a replacement.
+While the panel is off, double-check the blade for grease buildup on the hub or tips, which can create imbalance and is often an overlooked source of noise.

 Step 4

-Unplug the motor harness and remove the three Phillips screws securing the motor to the housing, then set the old motor aside for comparison when orienting the new one.
-Install the replacement motor and attach the fan blade so it pushes air toward the front of the oven cavity — reversing the blade direction will reduce circulation efficiency and cause uneven baking.
-Pro tip: hand-tighten the blade nut first, then snug it firmly so it cannot work loose under vibration, but avoid overtightening, which can crack the blade hub.
+Unplug the motor harness and remove the three Phillips screws securing the motor to the housing.
+Keep the old motor close for comparison when you orient the new one.
+Install the replacement motor and attach the fan blade so it pushes air toward the front of the oven cavity — reversing the blade direction will reduce circulation efficiency and lead to uneven baking.
+A pro tip: hand-tighten the blade nut first, then snug it firmly so it can’t work loose under vibration, but avoid overtightening, as this can crack the blade hub.

 Step 5

 Reinstall the back panel and fan cover, ensuring all screws are fully seated so no panel vibration adds noise after the repair.
-Double-check that the wiring harness is fully clicked into the motor connector, since a loose harness can cause intermittent motor cutouts that mimic the original noise complaint.
-Restore power at the breaker only after confirming all panels are secured and no tools are inside the oven.
+Double-check that the wiring harness is securely clicked into the motor connector, as a loose harness can lead to intermittent motor cutouts that mimic the original noise complaint.
+Restore power at the breaker only after confirming all panels are secured and there are no tools left inside the oven.

 Step 6

-Run the oven in Convection Bake at 350°F for 20 minutes as your functional verification — the fan should operate silently throughout the cycle with no grinding, rattling, or intermittent noise.
-Check that baking results show even temperature distribution across all rack positions, which confirms the blade is correctly oriented and moving air properly.
-If noise returns or hot spots persist, recheck blade orientation and verify the mounting screws on the motor have not loosened.
+Finally, run the oven in Convection Bake at 350°F for 20 minutes as your functional verification — the fan should operate silently throughout the cycle with no grinding, rattling, or intermittent noise.
+Ensure that baking results show even temperature distribution across all rack positions, which confirms the blade is correctly oriented and moving air properly.
+If noise returns or hot spots persist, recheck blade orientation and verify that the mounting screws on the motor haven’t loosened.

 Where to Buy Replacement Parts